benjamonnguyen/Pomomo/README.md

 >**auto_shush \[all]**\
 >Toggle subscription to get automatically deafened and muted during pomodoro intervals.\
->Members with mute and deafen permissions can add the "all" argument to auto-shush everyone in the pomodoro voice channel.
+>Members with mute and deafen permissions can add "all" to auto-shush everyone in the pomodoro voice channel.

 ### Footnotes

-<div>Pomomo is pretty barebones but does what it does super well!
+Pomomo is pretty barebones but does what it does super well!
-I want to make sure the bot is simple, easy to use, and lightweight, but feel free to make any suggestions at feedback.sum@gmail.com.</div>
+I want to make sure the bot is simple, easy to use, and lightweight, but feel free to make any suggestions at feedback.sum@gmail.com or drop by the support server [here](https://discord.gg/whszbaXd).

-<div><br />Attributions:<br />Icon made by <a href="https://www.flaticon.com/authors/smashicons" title="Smashicons">Smashicons</a>
+If you'd like to make a donation, you can buy me a coffee [here](https://www.buymeacoffee.com/benjamonn)

-from <a href="https://www.flaticon.com/" title="Flaticon">www.flaticon.com</a><br />
+Attributions:
-Sound effects obtained from <a href="https://www.zapsplat.com/">www.zapsplat.com</a></div>
+Sound effects obtained from <a href="https://www.zapsplat.com/">www.zapsplat.com</a>